Glenlyon Norfolk School

 Glenlyon Norfolk School (GNS) is an independent, co-ed, university preparatory day school in Victoria and Oak Bay, British Columbia, Canada.
 It was formed in 1986 with the amalgamation of Glenlyon School and Norfolk House.
 The school offers instruction from Junior Kindergarten to Grade 12.
 The school offers the International Baccalaureate at all three levels: the Primary Years Programme, Middle Years Programme and, at the high school level, offers the IB Diploma Programme.
 Of the 2,124 schools that participate in the IB programme in North America and the Caribbean, Glenlyon Norfolk School is one of only 25 schools to offer the programme at all three levels.

 GNS is a member of the International Baccalaureate Organization, Round Square, the Canadian Accredited Independent Schools (CAIS), Independent Schools Association of British Columbia (ISABC), and National Association of Independent Schools (NAIS).

-The current Head of School is Mr. Chad Holtum.
+As of 2023, the head of school is Chad Holtum.

-GNS was ranked by the Fraser Institute in 2017/2018 as #9 out of 251 British Columbia Secondary Schools.
+GNS was ranked by the Fraser Institute in 2017/2018 as No. 9 out of 251 British Columbia Secondary Schools.

 History

-In 1913, a pair of enterprising British women founded Norfolk House School, an all-girls school on what is now the Pemberton Woods Campus.
-Miss Atkins and Miss McDermott were dedicated to a rigorous education in academics, arts, and values.
-20 years later, Glenlyon Preparatory School for boys was established on the Beach Campus location by Major Ian Simpson.
+In 1913, a pair of British women, Miss Atkins and Miss McDermott, founded Norfolk House School, an all-girls school on what is now the Pemberton Woods Campus.
+Glenlyon Preparatory School for boys was established on the Beach Campus location by Major Ian Simpson in 1933.
+The schools joined together in 1986 but maintain separate campuses.
+Crystal Shea is the principal in the junior school, Russell Marston the middle school, and Carolyn Green the senior School, while the entire school is administered by the head of school, Chad Holtum.

-In 1986, the schools joined together.
-In 2013, GNS celebrated its 100-year anniversary since the founding of Norfolk House.

-GNS's nearly 700 students occupy two campuses: the Beach Drive Campus, and the Pemberton Woods Campus.
-The Beach Drive Campus is located near Willows Beach in Oak Bay and is home to students in Junior Kindergarten through to Grade Five.
-The campus is focused around the former home of Sir Francis Rattenbury.
-Until 2003, the Beach Drive Campus was known as the Junior Boys Campus, reserved for boys from Kindergarten to Grade 7, while girls in grades Kindergarten to Grade 12 attended classes on the Pemberton Woods Campus.
-In 2003 the school restructured its approach to co-ed learning, and for the first time, female students were allowed on the Beach Drive Campus.
-The Beach Drive Campus became a primary campus with Grades K to 5 in single-gender classes sharing a co-educational environment.
-The Pemberton Woods Campus became a Grades 6 to 12 campus with Grades 6 to 12 in co-ed classes.
-In 2012, the school became fully co-educational from Junior Kindergarten to Grade 12.

-The Pemberton Woods Campus, home to students Grades 6 through to 12, combines the old Norfolk House Campus with a number of new buildings built after the amalgamation.